zigzag-linux/rpms/README.md

-# rpm-specs
+# rpms
-Specs for Small RPM Packages
+Source files of rpm packages for zigzag-linux